reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 By looking at the dominator tree, we can easily see that the `ProductGroup` object  holds the memory instead of the `Thread` object.
 We can probably fix the memory problem by releasing these objects.

 #### Object References
-`ProductGroup` and `ProductManager` are the biggest objects with retained sizes 1 GB and 650 MB respectively.
+`ProductGroup` and `ProductManager` are the biggest objects with retained sizes of 1 GB and 650 MB respectively.

 We will now see the objects present in the heap by selecting `ProductGroup` in the piechart and then selecting `List Objects` -> `with outgoing references` from the context menu:
 ![path to list objects](/assets/img/posts/heapdump/pathtolistobjects.png)